dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 - Other
   - Groovy Script

-> Note: You apply the key validation and application rate limiting policies as Drafts here.
+> Note: You apply the key validation and application rate limiting policies as **Draft** here.
 You activate them later in the lab.
 These require that you create and register an application, which is described in a later section.

 Believe it or not, you have already applied policies!
 The *API Request* and the *Service Request* are policies so you should already be familiar with the general steps of applying a policy.
 Here we are going to provide you with the policies and the configuration values you should use.
 See if you can make your way through without having to refer to the examples.
 Don't worry though, if you get confused, then the examples should help you through.